{{ propApi.searchIcon }}

 State and territory variations

-Note: The above information is general advice only and HIA recommends that prior to using any method for demonstrating compliance with the BCA energy efficiency requirements, builders, designers, etc. discuss it with the relevant energy assessors, building certifiers and regulators for the subject project to ensure the BCA requirements are being satisfied.
+Note: The above information is general advice only and HIA recommends that prior to using any method for demonstrating compliance with the NCC energy efficiency requirements, builders, designers, etc. Be consulted, to ensure the NCC requirements that apply and are being satisfied.

 Share with your network: